jdonszelmann/label/README.md

 ![](https://github.com/jonay2000/label/workflows/label/badge.svg)

 `label` is a library that can be used to create custom attributes for functions, through which you can list them and perform actions on them.
+Label uses no global state during the compilation process, to avoid incremental compilation breaking it.

 # Example